Skip to navigation Skip to content

 An accommodation payment is assessed on a care recipient’s daily means tested amount on the day they enter residential care.

 If the means tested amount is equal to or more than the maximum accommodation supplement amount for that day the care recipient is assessed as not low means.
-Care recipients assessed as not low means, or with a means not disclosed status, are not eligible for assistance with their accommodation costs.
+Care recipients assessed as not low means, or with a means not disclosed (MND) status, are not eligible for assistance with their accommodation costs.
 They can pay the agreed accommodation cost as one of the following:

 • Lump sum - Refundable Accommodation Deposit (RAD), or